mdtareque/Github-community-repo-notes/tech_notes_n_quick_ref_codes/java/ocjp.md

 - must not be static
 - Because interface methods are abstract, they cannot be marked final, strictfp or native.
 - public modifier is required if we want interface to have public access

+A private method can't be inherited hence can't be overridden by a subclass Subclass can see protected members only through inheritance